tasnimzotder/hacktoberfest-2020/_hackbars/apoorva.md

 author: Apoorva
 ---

-all the open source code o GitHub is being stored in cold storages situated in the northern cap of the planet.
-Ig the glaciers melt, they'll destroy humanity along with all of open source.
+All the open source code on GitHub is being stored in cold storages situated in the northern cap of the planet.
+If the glaciers melt, they'll destroy humanity along with all of open source.
 Save planet, save code!

 ---